LuEtcheverry/academic_web/content/teaching/index.md

 weight: 3
 ---

-At University of Oregon as the instructor of record I have taught advanced econometrics, labor, and development economics, managed teaching assistants and TA'ed for a variety of courses.
-I have been distinguished with a Graduate Teaching Award and received excellent student feedback.
-Below you can find course summaries, materials, and student feedback.
+At the University of Oregon, I have served as an independent instructor five times -in econometrics, labor economics, and development economics.
+These were large courses that also involved managing teaching assistants.
+I have also served as a teaching assistant for a variety of courses.
+I received the 2020 Department of Economics Graduate Teaching Award, and consistently receive excellent student feedback.
+Below, you can find summaries of the courses I have taught, along with syllabi, other course materials, and examples of student feedback.
+Note that the University of Oregon has transitioned away from quantitative teaching evaluations, so the bulk of my feedback is qualitative.

 ## Independent Instructor